sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/fix_format.md

   * "line_number": An integer indicating the line number before which we insert lines.
 The previous content of the line and all following lines are moved down accordingly.
   * "new_lines": A list of strings representing the new lines to be inserted.
 * "deletions": A list of integers representing line numbers to be deleted from the file.
-* "modifications": A list of dictionaries representing modifications in the file.
-Each modification dictionary includes:
-  * "line_number": An integer indicating the line number to be modified.
-  * "modified_line": A string representing the modified content for that line.

 Here is an example: